SrChen6/Camins-i-Ciutats/README.md

 - `number_turns x`: an integer > 0.
 - `path_price x`: an integer greater or equal to 0.
 - `city_price x`: an integer greater or equal to 0.
-- `destruction_price x`: an integer greater or equal to 0.
+- `destruction_price x`: Any integer (if negative, cash will be given to the player when a city is destroyed)
 - `initial_cash x`: an integer greater or equal to 0.
 - `max_cities x`: an integer greater or equal to 0.
 - `board_size x y`: two integers, both greater than 0.